TriplyDB/Documentation/docs/triply-client-js/index.md

 ## 1.2 Read/write project

 In the previous section we set up a read-only project that uses TriplyDB.js and accesses public data at <https://triplydb.com>.
 In this section we extend the project to obtain read/write access based on your account in a TriplyDB catalog.

-See [this video](https://youtu.be/ACfOY2a_VVM) for instructions on how to create an API token.

 1. Go to the TriplyDB catalog that you have an account for that you want your project to interact with.
 You may have a free account at <https://triplydb.com>.
 You may also have accounts for other TriplyDB catalogs on the Internet or within your organization.